IT and Technology Policies for Working from Home

-We’re all being forced to consider working from home, like being shoved in the small of the back, into a reality only once imagined in an H.G.
+Have you updated your IT and technology policies for working from home yet?
+We’re all being forced to work from home, like being shoved in the small of the back, into a reality only once imagined in an H.G.
 Wells novel.

-With the current coronavirus situation, companies are being forced into considering remote working as a viable option.
+With the ongoing pandemic, companies are being forced into considering remote working as a viable long-term option.
 As much as some of us don’t want to, we should be embracing it rather than seeing it as a barrier for work.

 But, in order for your employees work effectively from home, you’ll need to clearly identify, document, and communicate a set of remote working policies.
 If you just dive straight into remote working without taking this into account, your employees may be unproductive and frustrated with their tools or lack thereof.